 Future Forces Forum World CBRN & MEDICAL Congress (CEBIRAM) 2018 Future Forces Exhibition 2018

-Director of the Centre for Biothreat Preparedness, Research and Development Department and Head of the CB-Defence and Environmental Health Centre
+Director of the Centre for Biothreat Preparedness, Director of the Research and Development Department

 Centre for Military Medicine in Finland

 Biological Threat Reduction by Supporting Global Health Security